MichaelKreil/openbots/docs/index.md

 # TL;DR

 "Social bots have influenced elections."
 Does it sound plausible?
-Yes.
+Yes, maybe.
 Is it scientifically founded?
-No.
+No, not at all.

-Many mistakes were made in the research and a lack of review allowed the theory to spread.
+Many mistakes were made in the research and a lack of review allowed an unfounded theory to spread around the world.

 # This talk...